 Women's and Gender Studies

-The Women’s and Gender Studies (WGST) Program is a multidisciplinary program that provides an integrated approach to understanding the social and cultural constructions of gender that shape the experiences of women and men in society.
+The Women’s and Gender Studies (WGST) Program is a multidisciplinary program that brings together scholars and scholarship on women and gender from across the university.
+Through the eighty courses it offers as well as related programs for faculty and students, the Program provides an integrated, interdisciplinary approach to understanding the social and cultural constructions of gender that shape the experiences of women and men in society.
 With its roots in social justice movements of the last three decades, the methods and goals of Women’s and Gender Studies support the University’s mission of education informed by both ethical and intellectual values.
+With a faculty drawn from most of the traditional disciplines, the program seeks to foster collegiality and intellectual community across academic and co-curricular departments that encourage collaborative efforts among faculty, students, and staff.
+The program seeks to provide a solid foundation in women’s and gender studies at the undergraduate level that can facilitate more detailed study at the graduate level or development of a career involving gender justice concerns, and to prepare students as citizens and leaders in diverse workplaces and communities.
 In addition to educating undergraduates in traditional classroom environments, the program pursues its goals by providing opportunities for civic engagement through internships, supporting faculty scholarship on gender issues across the disciplines, and presenting diverse co-curricular programming for the university.